Not all vaporizers are the same

 Pharmaceutical quality cannabis flos

+Not all vaporizers are the same.
+This also applies to medicinal cannabis.
 For vaporization to be truly effective, the cannabis product used with it must be of pharmaceutical quality.
 Fully standardised cannabis flos assures dosage composition, repeatability and the ability for patient and prescriber to effectively adjust dose by titration.
 A critical factor to build the evidence-base of medicinal cannabis, it is essential to be able to compare findings from different clinical trials and studies across time.
 That means the exact quality and dose of the cannabis, used for different conditions, should be known.

 Finally, pharmaceutical quality cannabis flos is required from a public and patient safety perspective.
 Cannabis flos must be free of contaminants such as microbes, pesticides and heavy metals, qualities that make the vapour safe for inhalation into the lungs.